mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 As we said, the `mapOrAccumulate` function allows the combination of the results of a transformation applied to a collection of elements of the same type.
 What if we want to combine transformations applied to objects of different types?

 A classic example is **the validation during the creation of an object**.
 Let's build an example together.
-Say we want to have a pimped version of our `Salary` type that also adds the salary currency.
+Say we want a pimped version of our `Salary` type that also adds the salary currency.
 We can define it as the following:

 ```kotlin
 data class Salary(val amount: Double, val currency: String)